NaufalHD12/anime-recommendation-system/README.md

         ![rating distribution](./images/ratings_distribution.png)
         The histogram displays the distribution of user ratings for anime.
 The majority of ratings cluster around 7-8, indicating that a significant number of users tend to give higher ratings.
 There is a gradual decrease in frequency as the ratings move towards lower scores, with fewer users giving ratings below 5.
 This suggests that users generally have positive opinions about anime and are more likely to rate them positively.
 - Multivariate Analysis
 Examines relationships between variables.
-For this dataset, I'll analyze interactions between variables like ratings, popularity, and scores.
+For this dataset, interactions between variables like ratings, popularity, and scores are analyzed.
     - Correlation Analysis to see the relationships between numeric features (Score, Popularity, and rating).
     ![correlation matrix](./images/correlation_matrix.png)
     The correlation matrix reveals insights into the relationships between the variables 'Score', 'Popularity', and 'Rating'.
 A strong negative correlation exists between 'Score' and 'Popularity', suggesting that as popularity increases, the average score tends to decrease.
 Conversely, a moderate positive correlation is observed between 'Score' and 'Rating', indicating that higher ratings are associated with higher scores.
 The correlation between 'Popularity' and 'Rating' is weak and negative, suggesting a minimal relationship between these two variables.